Ceklin: Name

+It has been linguistically connected to Albanian ceklinë or cektinë which means shallow ground.

 Geography

 The tribe seat is at the village of Ceklin, which comprises thirteen clans.
 Other villages in the tribal region are: Strugari, Ulići, Bokovo, Jankovići, Đalci, Drušići, Rvaši, Zagora, Bobija, Vranjina, Dujeva (with smaller hamlets: Mihaljevići, Trnovi Do and Riječani), town of Žabljak Crnojevića and at the end of the territory known as Riječka Okolina and Varošica Rijeka in which there are other tribes present.

 Origins

 The brotherhoods of Ceklin proper (pravi Ceklin) are divided in the Gornjaci and Donjaci brotherhoods.
 The Gornjaci are most numerous brotherhood of Ceklin today.
 They share the same matrilineal origin from Piperi, but have different patrilineal descent from Kelmendi (Gornjaci) and Piperi (Donjaci).
 Thus, Ceklin became a tribe (pleme) on the basis of matrilineal descent, although it follows patrilineal inheritance customs.
 It follows taboos of endogamy in the same way as a community based on patrilineal descent and no intermarriage takes place between the Donjaci and the Gornjaci.

 The Gornjaci brotherhoods, according to their folklore, trace their origin to a Leka, who migrated from Kelmendi (in northern Albania) first in Piperi and then in Ceklin at the end of 15th century.
 Leka had married the widow of chieftain Radivoj Liješević in Piperi, with whom he had a son, Krstić, whose two sons Lješ and Vulić are the direct ancestors of Gornjaci today.
 The widow's son from her first marriage, Vukosav, was adopted by Leka and given part of Ceklin.
 A possibly related oral tradition exists in Kelmendi itself.
 There, a Leka is considered the fifth son of the progenitor of Kelmendi who first settled in their home territory.
 According to the story he left from Kelmendi towards an unknown destination - likely Piperi - possibly because of a blood feud.
 He was already married and had a son when he left.
 His descendants in Kelmendi are the brotherhoods of Vrataj and Gjonaj.
 Like the Kelmendi of Selcë, the Gornjaci have St. Nicholas as their patron saint.

 According to Donjaci folklore, Liješ, ancestor of Radivoj Liješević was from Drobnjaci.
 He settled in Piperi in ca. 1385 because of a murder he had committed in his home region.
 The Donjaci clans originate from two of Vukosav's sons, Bajo and Grujica and they have St. George (Đurđevdan) as their patron saint (slava).

 The "old" Ceklinjani (Gornjaci and Donjaci) did not allow the immigrant families in Ceklin to take part in the settlement of new territory.
 As the Gornjaci were the bigger brotherhood they took most of the new territory as their property.
 In the brotherhoods of the expanded territory of Ceklin in the 18th as new families came, more than 50 families and brotherhoods traced their origin outside of pravi Ceklin or the brotherhoods of Bokovo and Ulji.